KangLLL/CProject/README.md

 # CProject
-This is the project for some test stuff which will be used in the final capstone project.
+This is the final capstone project.

 myapp is the web application.